Table Of Contents

 To enable window scaling to support Long Fat Networks (LFNs), the TCP window size must be more than 65,535 bytes.
 The remote side of the link also needs to be configured to support window scaling.
 If both sides are not configured with window scaling, the default maximum value of 65,535 bytes is applied.

-The scale factor is automatically calculated based on the window-size you configure.
+The scale factor is automatically calculated based on the window-size that you configure.
 You cannot directly configure the scale factor.

 Examples